getgort/gort/README.md

 # Gort

 **This project is a work in progress under active heavy development.
+It is not production (or even alpha) ready!
 Follow for updates!**

 Gort is a chatbot framework designed from the ground up for chatops.